If you’re thinking about visiting the Blasket Islands in Kerry, you’ve landed in the right place.

-The Great Blasket Island was inhabited until 1953, by a hardy, completely Irish-speaking population of mostly fishermen and farmers.
-Nowadays much of the old village lies in ruins, though some houses have been restored and are open for visitors.
+The Great Blasket Island was inhabited until 1953 by a hardy Irish-speaking population of mostly fishermen and farmers.
+Nowadays, much of the old village lies in ruins, though some houses have been restored and are open for visitors.

 3. Getting to the Great Blasket Island

-I’ll level with you here; the main reason the last inhabitants abandoned the island was because of bad weather.
+I’ll level with you here; the main reason the last inhabitants were forced to abandon the island was because of bad weather.